dcdh/poc-quarkus-persistence/FEEDBACK.md

-start in dev mode   : OK
+start in dev mode   : KO
-run as native image : OK
+run as native image : KO